gosexy/redis/_benchmarks/README.md

 # Benchmarks

-Here are some benchmarks for different Go redis clients.
+A comparison between well known Go drivers for redis.

-Benchmarks should not be taken as ultimate proofs of how a program or library behaves as they may throw mixed results across different hosts.
+Benchmarks should not be taken as ultimate proofs of how a program or library behaves as they may throw mixed results across different hosts and settings.

 You can use the available benchmarking tools to reproduce these results in your own host.